ArleneDcosta/Chat_Application/README.md

 # Chat App with Node.js and Frontend using HTML & JavaScript

-# Chat App with Node.js and Frontend using HTML & JavaScript

 ## Overview
 This project is a real-time chat application built using **Node.js** on the backend and **HTML**, **JavaScript** on the frontend.
 The application allows users to create and join different chat rooms based on subjects.
 Teachers act as administrators, while students can join rooms, share content, and discuss topics.